hollystill/LowCostGNSS/README.md

 1. Configure the u-blox receiver with a CONFIG.txt file.
 We use the freely-available software [u-center](https://www.u-blox.com/en/product/u-center) to generate the CONFIG.txt file and write the configuration to the receiver.
 A CONFIG.txt file looks like this:

 In this case, we enable the u-blox receiver to log GPS, GLONASS, Galileo, Beidou, QZSS and SBAS constellations.

+## Power consumption

+The low-cost GNSS units are powered by two 10 W, 12 V solar panels and a 12 V, 18 A h SLA battery.
+The rate of power consumption is relatively low (0.57 W for the u-blox ZED-F9P module + patch antenna + Arduino Cortex M0 logger, versus 1.25 W for a Trimble R10 system, and 3.67~W for a Trimble NetR9 system).

 ## Resources